When Paul writes that we are complete in Christ he is in the same context warning us about vain deceit and the tradition of men (Col 2:10).

 About this Paul strongly writes that Christ blotted out the ‘handwriting of ordinances that was against us’.

 It was on the merits of Christ’s shed blood on your behalf that you are saved from God’s wrath.
-Circumcision, baptism, nor ordinances can add one ounce more to what Christ has already accomplished for you.
+Neither circumcision, baptism, nor ordinances can add one ounce more to what Christ has already accomplished for you.

 What will make you complete and finish the work of salvation is the shed blood of Christ on your behalf.
 Put your faith in this and nothing else and you will be complete in Christ!